datasciencecampus/pygrams/README.md

 ### Patent data

-Patent data was obtained from the [United States Patent and Trademark Office (USPTO)](https://www.uspto.gov) through the [Bulk Data Storage System (BDSS)](https://bulkdata.uspto.gov).
-In particular we used the `Patent Grant Full Text Data/APS (JAN 1976 - PRESENT)` dataset, using the data from 2004 onwards in XML 4.* format.
+Patent data was obtained from the [United States Patent and Trademark Office (USPTO)](https://www.uspto.gov) through the Bulk Data Storage System (BDSS).
+In particular, we used the `Patent Grant Full Text Data/APS (JAN 1976 - PRESENT)` dataset, using the data from 2004 onwards in XML 4.* format.

 ### scikit-learn usage